 More businesses go bust due to cash-flow problems than profitability.
 It could also be said that more punters are long-term losers not because they can’t pick a winner, but because they have a very haphazard approach to staking.
 For most punters the size of their bet is determined by gut feel rather than any objective method.

-But if you are going to have any serious success as a horse racing punter you need a proven money management plan to believe in and to stick to at all times.
+If you are going to have any success as a punter you need a proven money management plan to stick to at all times.

 Staking plans have been around as long as betting itself and there are many different approaches, each with their advantages and disadvantages.
 While some are promoted as being the punter’s saviour, you can’t reasonably expect a staking plan to magically resurrect selections that don’t show a profit in their own right.

-Level stakes (betting the same amount every race) may be the simplest of all staking plans, but it is inherently flawed.
+Level stakes is essentially betting the same amount every race.
+It may be the simplest of all staking plans, but it is inherently flawed.
 Outlaying the same amount on every bet you have will make you over-reliant on big priced winners and cause larger than normal draw downs on your betting bank.

 Consider the following scenario: a punter takes $200 to the track and bets $25 a race on whichever horse he fancies.
 Whether a horse is at $2 or $10 doesn’t matter to him, he just bets $25 the win each time.